Market Year in Review

 October saw the start of the market decline here in the U.S. that gathered momentum through the recent bottom in late December.
 The financial markets had made it clear that they thought the U.S. economy was due to slowdown in 2019 and that the Federal Reserve Board (The Fed) should act accordingly and stop raising rates.
 The Fed saw it differently, indicating that there was no evidence of a slowdown and in mid-December raised rates for the fourth time in 2018.

 Until recently, The Fed had indicated that there was likely to be two more interest rate increases in 2019.
 However, they have since softened their stance on additional rate hikes this year, suggesting that they would be willing to take a more “wait and see” approach.

 The next likely item that influenced market performance last year is the trade war between the U.S. and China.
 It was widely believed that in the short to mid-term this standoff would hurt China’s economy more than ours, and that appears to be the case so far.
 However, without a resolution to their differences, it’s clear that the effects will be global in nature.
 With the U.S. and China agreeing to a 90 day “cease fire” late last year, it’s my guess that both parties recognize it’s in their best interest to reach an agreement, and that some type of resolution will be forthcoming.

 It’s difficult to know what the financial markets have in store for us as we move forward.
 What we do know is that building a portfolio of suitable, high quality, low cost investments and maintaining a long-term focus has proven to be a rewarding strategy for investors.

-If you questions about how your current situation might be affected by recent events, please feel free to call Ted Black, CFP® at 888-878-0001, extension 3.
+If you questions about how your current situation might be affected, please feel free to call Ted Black, CFP® at 888-878-0001, extension 3.